sepen/crux-on-devices/airis-kira-n7000/README.md

 ### About this device

-I bought this device for 5€ in the second hand marketplace.
-It comes with an ancient version of Android pre-installed which didn't work.
-I upgraded the firmware and it worked fine.

-This netbook was a gift from a newspaper, so there is hardly any documentation out there, and for this reason, to install CRUX-ARM I will use another distro for the boot files and then customize the installation as well as compile my own kernel.
+When I bought this device for 5€ on a craigslist app, it was listed as faulty.
+The netbook was bricked somehow and reinstalling the manufacturer's firmware fixed it.
+This leaves you on an Android 2.2 not usable nowadays.

+As an CRUX Linux fan I am, I wanted to make this netbook run it, so I started searching the net to see if anybody had already made linux possible on it.

+This netbook device lacks documentation out there.
+It's those kinds of digital gifts they give away with newspaper subscriptions, so first installation on it will take a bit of work.

+The only thing I found was a Debian port for these netbooks, using the kernel from a preinstalled Android distro.
+This Debian port works, but isn't very well optimized, and for example, boot time takes almost 2 long minutes.

+So here I will detail the process I have followed to get a base CRUX Linux system running in this netbook, but I will skip the kernel build process for now (I'll detail that in a separated document).

 ### Specification